Living in Volcan: A Mountain Town for a Healthy Lifestyle

 Most expats will agree that the weather in Volcán is perfect.

-Due to its elevation of over 4,600ft, the temperatures hover on the cooler side.
+Due to its elevation of over 4,600ft, the temperatures are cooler.
 Daytime highs range around 70-75F throughout the year, with lows in the low-mid 60s at night.

 The rainy season is from late April to early December.
-October tends to have the highest rainfall of over 8 inches on average.
+October typically has the highest average rainfall, with over 10 inches.

 Cost of living in Volcán

-Rentals, real estate prices, food, and restaurants are more affordable in Volcan than Boquete.
+Rentals, real estate prices, food, and restaurants are more affordable in Volcan than in Boquete.

 Let’s look at some examples: